duckdb/duckdb-web/docs/extensions/overview.md

 ```

 DuckDB will automatically install and load the [`httpfs`](httpfs) extension.
 No explicit `INSTALL` or `LOAD`
-statements required.
+statements are required.

-However, note that not all extensions can be autoloaded.
+Not all extensions can be autoloaded.
 This can have various reasons: some extensions make several changes
 to the running DuckDB instance, making autoloading technically not (yet) possible.
 For others, it is prefered to have
 users opt-in to the extension explicitly before use due to the way they modify behaviour in DuckDB.

-To see which extensions can be autoloaded check [the official extensions list](official_extensions).
+To see which extensions can be autoloaded, check the [official extensions list](official_extensions).

-### Explicit INSTALL & LOAD
+### Explicit `INSTALL` & `LOAD`

 In DuckDB extensions can also explicitly installed and loaded.
 Both non-autoloadable and autoloadable extensions can be installed this way.
 To explicitly install and load an extension, DuckDB has the dedicated SQL statements `LOAD` and `INSTALL`.
 For example,
 to install and load the [`spatial` extension](spatial), run:

 ```sql